vmooo/numerical-methods-bsu/README.md

 # numerical-methods-bsu
-My solutions to numerical methods problems for the BSU course
+My solutions to numerical methods and data analysis problems for the BSU courses